Dreaming big: The most luxe gift-inspiration for this holiday season

 The latter -- which was released in September -- took one year to complete in the company's Rhode Island workshop.
 The board and chess pieces are made of sterling silver and 24K gold vermeil, and come in a sterling silver box lined in gray felt with a satin finish at the bottom, to mirror the design of the classic Tiffany Blue Box.

-Craig Green x The Standard robe
+Craig Green x The Standard, London robe

 The only way to do Christmas morning right is in a plush new bathrobe.
-This year, one of the best comes courtesy of British designer Craig Green and The Standard in London.
+This year, one of the best comes courtesy of British designer Craig Green and The Standard, London.

 To mark the launch of its first international outpost, the hotel teamed up with Green for a limited-edition range of unisex robes found in each room but also available to buy, should you want to drop $195.